Graham Ellis - Regular updates - my diary

 Wiltshire - how each vote works (PCC, Unitary and Town/Parish)

+On 6th of May 2021, or earlier if you have applied for a POSTAL vote, you'll have the opportunity to vote in THREE separate election in Melksham.
 The POLICE AND CRIME COMMISSIONER election takes place across the whole of Wiltshire and Swindon, and is to select a single person for that role.
 Take a look at the Association of Police and Crime Commissioners website for a description of the role.
 There are six candidates - see the BBC for a brief introduction to them all.

 You have two votes in this poll - a first and second preference.
 All first preference votes are counted first, and the lowest four candidates on that count eliminated, leaving a "head to head" between the two remaining candidates.
 If one of them already had over half the total votes cast, he or she is declared the winner.
 If not, the second preferences from those who voted for the candidates eliminated are taken into account, where those votes are for one of the two remaining candidates.
 The candidate with the highest total of first preference and transferred second preference votes is then declared the winner.